 Kim Kragt, M.A., CCC-A, Clinical Director, Audiologist

-Ms. Kragt has been an audiologist for 15 years.
+Ms. Kragt has been an audiologist for 20 years.
 She joined the staff at Constance Brown Hearing Centers in 2005 and became the Clinical Director in 2013.
-Prior to coming on board at CBHC, Ms. Kragt worked in a private-practice audiology clinic in Grand Rapids.
+Prior to coming on board at CBHC, Ms. Kragt worked in a private practice audiology clinic in Grand Rapids.
 She graduated from Northern Michigan University with a Bachelor of Science Degree, earned her Master of Arts degree from Michigan State University, and received her Certificate of Clinical Competence from the American-Speech-Language-Hearing Association.
 She is a member of both the American Speech-Language-Hearing Association and the American Academy of Audiology.
 Ms. Kragt enjoys working with both adults and children, and her passion is helping patients and their families to establish and work towards their individual hearing goals.
-She lives in St Joseph, MI with her husband and two children.
+She lives in St Joseph, MI with her husband and two children, and two dogs.
+She enjoys life by the lake and is also a director on the Saint Joseph River Yacht Club Board.

 Rachel Clayton, M.A., CCC-A, Audiologist